Diffraction by a Right-Angled No-Contrast Penetrable Wedge Revisited: A Double Wiener-Hopf Approach: Wiener Hopf equation for the penetrable wedge

 where the constants $B, A_1, A'_1, B_1$ and $B'_1$ are unknown.
+We refer to \cite{Babich} and \cite{Jones1964} for a more detailed discussion of this procedure.
 Equations \eqref{eq.2.56} and \eqref{eq.2.57} are the sought edge conditions.
-It should be noted that this particular expression is only valid since we have chosen $\lambda =1$, see \cite{Nethercote2} for the general case.
+It should be noted that these particular expressions \eqref{eq.2.56} and \eqref{eq.2.57} are only valid since we have chosen $\lambda =1$.

+The case of general $\lambda$ has, for instance, been considered in \cite{BabichMokeeva}, \cite{Nethercote2}, and \cite{Rawlins1977}.
+In \cite{BabichMokeeva} and \cite{Rawlins1977} the behaviour is given up to second order $\phi = B + \mathcal{O}(r^{\mu})$ (similarly for $\psi$) where the exact value of $\mu >0$ is not specified, whereas in \cite{Nethercote2}, the behaviour is given up to fourth order and an explicit dispersion relation is given for determining $\mu$ (which depends on the contrast parameter $\lambda$).